-Best Black Friday 2018 Walmart Deals: PS4 and Xbox One for $200, $99 Google Home Hub and more
+Best Black Friday 2018 Walmart deals: PS4 and Xbox One for $200, $99 Google Home Hub and more

 While Walmart's store event kicks off at 6 p.m. local time on Thanksgiving, online deals start at 10 p.m.
 Eastern Time on Wednesday, Nov.
 21. Prices are valid through Friday, while supplies last.
 That means you'll be able to get these deals without having to visit a Walmart store.

-You can check out more deals in the slideshow above and see the full ad here, but to help out we've picked out a few favorites.
+You can check out more deals in the slideshow below and see the full ad here, but scroll down to see a few of our favorites.

 A few notes to keep in mind: